LabOnoM/LabOnoM.github.io/_posts/2025-06-08-how-to-encode-barcode-in-stereo-seq.md

 However, using the GitHub Actions workflow to compile the project is actually much easier and faster than setting it up and compiling it locally.
 Therefore, I forked the original [ST_BarcodeMap](https://github.com/wong-ziyi/ST_BarcodeMap) repository and compiled it directly through GitHub.

 You can check out my forked repository here: [wong-ziyi/ST_BarcodeMap](https://github.com/wong-ziyi/ST_BarcodeMap).

+In the end, bioinformatics is still part biology, part informatics… and part "don’t blindly trust the robot."

 ## References
  - [https://db.cngb.org/stomics/assets/html/stereo.seq.html](https://db.cngb.org/stomics/assets/html/stereo.seq.html)